FlipperPA/wrds-videos/python-on-jupyter.md

 db = wrds.Connection(wrds_username='tallen')
 ```

+To RUN the code, I can press the run button, or use the keyboard shortcut SHIFT+ENTER.
 Now I’m going to use some of the helper methods provided by the package to select some data from one of the free datasets, the Dow Jones Index.
 I’m using the raw SQL method, so I type in:

 ```python
 db.raw_sql('SELECT date, dji FROM djones.djdaily')
 ```

 What this will do is connect to our data server and return the Dow Jones Industrial Average for each of the dates that we have data for.
-Now I run the code in this cell by hitting the Run button.
 And you’ll see it returns the data I requested, showing the Dow Jones Industrial Average starting back from 1896.

 The next thing that we’ll do is take a look at all the libraries that your institution has access to.